-ID Project Name Project Purpose and Outcome E TECHN ICAL SUPPORT and OT HER TRANS ΙΤ ΕQUITY TE-1 Applying Conveyal to TIP Project Scoring This study would create a process and a baseline set of resources that could be used to score TIP projects using the Conveyal destination access analysis application.
+ID Project Name Project Purpose and Outcome Estimated Budget Source Staff Comments TECHN TECHNICAL SUPPORT and OTHER TRANS IT EQUITY TE-1 Applying Conveyal to TIP Project Scoring This study would create a process and a baseline set of resources that could be used to score TIP projects using the Conveyal destination access analysis application.
 It would be geared towards helping the MPO select projects that will help it achieve objectives in its Access and Connectivity goal area.

+select projects that will help it achieve objectives in its Access and Connectivity goal area.

 Staff would build on experiences using Conveyal for the Identifying Transportation Inequities in the Boston Region Baseline Inequities Study while exploring new ways to use this tool, particularly to represent projects and how they might affect the destinations people in the region can access within a given time frame.
 Staff could conduct a literature review to understand how other planning agencies have used Conveyal to assess project benefits and impacts.
 Staff would then use lessons and ideas from this review to set up a Conveyal deployment that reflects assumptions about the roadway and transit network for a specific timeframe (e.g., a five-year TIP development cycle).
 Next, staff would explore ways to reflect projects of various types (complete streets, intersection improvements, etc.) in Conveyal and run analyses to show how destination access outcomes metrics would change if a project or a group of projects were implemented.
 Staff would document approaches for representing projects in Conveyal and identify destination access metrics and parameters that could be helpful to incorporate into updates to the MPO's TIP criteria and scoring processes.
 Staff would also develop methodology adapted from the Identifying Transportation Inequities study to analyze access for different demographic groups.
 Throughout this project, staff could consult with MassDOT OTP staff, the Conveyal development team, and other RTAs in Massachusetts about how to use Conveyal to assess project benefits and impacts.
-Outcomes could include A deployment of Conveyal that includes Open Street Map and GTFS inputs to represent the transportation network Test results from Conveyal analyses that reflect candidate TIP projects Documentation of a methodology to analyze proposed TIP projects in Conveyal Potentially a short memo describing lessons learned during the process and considerations of how to use these tools as part of project scoring.
-A presentation for the MPO describing the study process and the kinds of Conveyal outputs that can be used in project scoring.